pressla/imidocs/docs/kube-deployment-pattern-rh.md

 The Kubernetes Deployment resource abstracts the complexities of managing upgrades and rollbacks of container groups.
 By defining the desired state, Kubernetes performs necessary actions to ensure the system conforms to that state.
 Deployment strategies supported include:

 #### Rolling Deployment
 The default strategy that updates Pods incrementally to ensure zero downtime.
 It creates new Pods while progressively replacing old ones, adhering to parameters like `maxSurge` (temporary additional Pods) and `maxUnavailable` (maximum Pods unavailable during updates).
-Example configuration:[^1]
+*Example configuration:*

 ```yaml
 apiVersion: apps/v1